mbonav/Exo_DMC/README.md

 Credits
 -------
 The Exo-DMC is the latest (although the first one in Python) rendition of the `MESS` (Multi-purpose Exoplanet Simulation System).

-To understand the underlying assumption is therefore useful to read about the `MESS` in its various iteration:
+To understand the DMC's underlying assumptions is therefore useful to read about the `MESS` in its various iteration:

 * MESS (Multi-purpose Exoplanet Simulation System) [Bonavita et al.  2012, A&A, 537, A67](https://arxiv.org/abs/1110.4917): first version of the code (note that the link provided in the paper is not working anymore)
 * Quick-MESS: A Fast Statistical Tool for Exoplanet Imaging Surveys [Bonavita et al.  2013, PASP, 125, 849](https://arxiv.org/abs/1306.0935): quick version of MESS, which abandones the Monte Carlo approach for a faster grid-like one.
 * MESS2: [Lannier et al.  2017 A&A, 603, A54](https://arxiv.org/abs/1704.07432): designed to combined multiple data sets, both from Direct Imaging and Radial Velocity.

 Like MESS, the DMC allows for a high level of flexibility in terms of possible assumptions on the synthetic planet population to be used for the determination of the detection probability.

 Although the present version is a very basic one, you can have a glimpse of what's to come by checking out some of the analysis performed with `MESS` and `QMESS`:

 * Constraints on gian planet occurrence rate